natosys/Battlefield-Casualty-Handling/README.md

 | wia           | spt               | 1   | 2   | 2   | 1   | 2   | 2   | 2   | 1   | 2   | 2   | 1   | 2   | 2   | 1   | 2   | 2   | 2   | 1   | 2   | 2   | 1   | 2   | 2   | 2   | 1   | 2   | 2   | 1   | 2   | 2   | 51    |
 | Total         |                   | 10  | 15  | 13  | 12  | 13  | 14  | 15  | 12  | 15  | 12  | 13  | 15  | 13  | 13  | 13  | 14  | 16  | 11  | 15  | 12  | 13  | 14  | 14  | 15  | 10  | 15  | 12  | 14  | 13  | 15  | 401   |

+The table above presents a summary of the simulated casualty data generated across three primary categories Wounded in Action (WIA), Killed in Action (KIA), and Disease and Non-Battle Injury (DNBI), with their source population: combat forces and support forces.
+A total of 401 casualties were recorded, with combat elements accounting for the majority (292), reflecting their higher exposure to operational risk.
+DNBI emerged as the most frequent casualty type (176 cases), underscoring the persistent burden of non-combat medical conditions even in high-intensity environments.
+This aligns with historical data indicating that DNBI can rival or exceed battle injuries in terms of lost duty days and medical resource consumption.

+WIA cases totaled 155, with a notable skew toward combat personnel (104 vs. 51) as a result of the force ratios present within the simulation.
+These casualties typically require multi-echelon care, including resuscitation, surgical intervention, and post-operative holding, placing sustained demand on Role 1 and Role 2 facilities.
+KIA figures were lower (70 total).

+From a health system planning perspective, this data implies a need for scalable treatment capacity, robust DNBI mitigation strategies, and distributed surgical capability.
+The consistent casualty generation across periods suggests a steady operational tempo, requiring continuous staffing, replenishment of medical supplies, and resilient evacuation pathways.

 | Population Source | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  | 12  | 13  | 14  | 15  | 16  | 17  | 18  | 19  | 20  | 21  | 22  | 23  | 24  | 25  | 26  | 27  | 28  | 29  | 30  | total |
 |:----------------- | ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| -----:|
 | cbt               | 8   | 11  | 9   | 9   | 10  | 9   | 11  | 9   | 11  | 9   | 10  | 10  | 9   | 10  | 10  | 10  | 11  | 8   | 11  | 9   | 10  | 10  | 9   | 11  | 8   | 11  | 8   | 11  | 9   | 11  | 292   |
 | spt               | 2   | 4   | 4   | 3   | 3   | 5   | 4   | 3   | 4   | 3   | 3   | 5   | 4   | 3   | 3   | 4   | 5   | 3   | 4   | 3   | 3   | 4   | 5   | 4   | 2   | 4   | 4   | 3   | 4   | 4   | 109   |
 | Total             | 10  | 15  | 13  | 12  | 13  | 14  | 15  | 12  | 15  | 12  | 13  | 15  | 13  | 13  | 13  | 14  | 16  | 11  | 15  | 12  | 13  | 14  | 14  | 15  | 10  | 15  | 12  | 14  | 13  | 15  | 401   |

+The second table provides a breakdown of the casualty population by source: combat forces (cbt) and support forces (spt).
+Of the 401 total casualties generated, 292 (approximately 73%) originated from combat elements, while 109 (27%) were drawn from support units.
+This distribution reflects the total population breakdown of the organisation.
+The consistent presence of support force casualties across all periods underscores the vulnerability of rear-area personnel in LSCO environments, particularly under conditions of indirect fire, degraded situational awareness, and disrupted medical evacuation.
+The temporal spread of casualties shows a relatively stable operational tempo, with total casualties per period ranging from 10 to 16.

+From a health system perspective, this data reinforces the need for distributed medical coverage that includes both forward and rear-area assets.
+Role 1 treatment teams must be positioned to respond rapidly to combat casualties, while Role 2 facilities must be capable of absorbing and triaging support force casualties who may present with different injury profiles, including DNBI and delayed trauma.
+The consistent casualty burden across both populations highlights the importance of scalable capacity, flexible evacuation pathways, and robust command and control to ensure timely treatment and prevent bottlenecks in casualty flow.

 | Priority | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  | 12  | 13  | 14  | 15  | 16  | 17  | 18  | 19  | 20  | 21  | 22  | 23  | 24  | 25  | 26  | 27  | 28  | 29  | 30  | total |
 |:-------- | ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| ---:| -----:|